An update on v3.7.13:

-We’ve updated the Insync Home menu to include the following tabs: Actions, Conflicts, Errors, and Feed.
-The first three will show a red exclamation point if you have items in those tabs.
+We’ve updated the Insync Home menu to include the following tabs: Feed, Actions, Conflicts, and Errors.
+The last three will show a red exclamation point if you have items in those tabs.

 Actions currently include license-related prompts such as an expired trial, upgraded plan, and reauthentication (i.e., when token is expired).